dslytech/ha-timini-print-addon/README.md

 thermal intensity* for whatever gets sent, and applies to text prints too.
 You can adjust both independently for image prints.

+## Forcing an unrecognized printer's model

+Some printers show up in a scan but aren't automatically recognized as a specific known model (TiMini-Print's own GUI shows these tagged "[manual model required]").
+Both the "Print text" and "Print image/PDF" cards have a **"Force model"** field for this - enter the model key (as shown in TiMini-Print's own `--list-models` output, or its GUI's "Treat as model" dropdown, e.g. `a33`) to pass `--printer-model <key>` to the CLI, which can let printing succeed even when the automatic profile match doesn't work.
+Leave it blank for normal automatic detection (the default, and what most printers need).

 ## Troubleshooting

 - **`BrokenPipeError` in the add-on log, or "Could not reach the